posted on Dec 10, 2019

 Is your home’s exterior (the brick, in particular) getting old?
 Did your neighbor just get beautiful, new siding, and you’d like to increase the curb appeal for your own home?
 Whatever the case may be, you’re probably here because you want to install siding over your home’s old brick exterior.
 At Legacy Service, we’ll do anything we can to help make the exterior of your home more beautiful and durable.

 So, the question is: Can you put siding over brick?
 The answer is: it’s entirely possible, although we don’t recommend it at Legacy Service.
 If the surface is level and smooth, you can apply siding to almost any type of exterior wall.
 However, brick walls aren’t exactly smooth and level, so it’s more difficult and requires more work.
 If you really want to put siding over brick, we recommend hiring a professional to help you get the job done because it can get kind of tricky.
 In this blog, we’re going to explore the reasons why people choose to install siding over brick, how it’s done, and the potential costs.
-If you have any questions, please feel free to give us a call at 215-798-9790.

 If you’re not already well-versed in installing siding, we suggest hiring a professional.
 Here’s how installing siding over brick is done.